mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 welcome-msg = Welcome { $user }
 ```

 `$user` is the name of the argument, and should never be translated.
 The fragment included between curly braces is called a **placeable**, and can be moved within the text.
-For example, the string above would be translated in Italian as follows, leaving the placeable unchanged:
+For example, the message above would be translated in Italian as follows, leaving the placeable unchanged:

 ```PROPERTIES
 welcome-msg = Benvenuto { $user }